 When Trustee policy requires the "informal consent" of the Trustees, such consent shall be obtained by telephone, email, fax, or other means of communication under the direction of the general secretary.
-Such informal polling by the general secretary shall continue only until the consent of a majority of Trustees, including the trustee chair, is obtained.
-Any action for which informal consent is sought and obtained, including the names of all Trustees consenting to such action, shall be reported by the general secretary to all Trustees within 10 business days.
-(April 2005 Trustees Mtg., Dec.
-97)
+Such informal polling by the general secretary shall continue only until the consent of a majority of Trustees, including the trustee

 22.010.6.
-Distribution of the Minutes
+Distribution of Minutes